Checklist Requirements for Temporary Structures

 Identifying the requirements and community concerns with the General Contractor early can help establish communication that will last through the project.
 Many communities require areas for inspectors to write reports or store prints on large projects.

-Municipal requirements on these units vary but many of us follow are adopted codes as if it were a permanent structure.
-Other requirements may be found in the planning and zoning ordinances, although the interior of the structures are regulated just like any other structure in the appropriate fire and building codes.
+Municipal requirements on these units vary but many of us follow are adopted codes as if it were a permanent structure, including the sanitary requirements managed by experts at the Bed Bug Exterminator Chicago firm, etc. Other requirements may be found in the planning and zoning ordinances, although the interior of the structures are regulated just like any other structure in the appropriate fire and building codes.

 Items to be Addressed: